cwchentw/lightweight-cms/content/howto/how-to-run-mdcms-on-windows.md

 ---
-title: How to Run a mdcms Site on Windows
+title: How to Run mdcms Sites on Windows
 mtime: 2021/6/23
 ---

 ## Prologue

-Pending.
+Most PHP-powered sites run on GNU/Linux. mdcms sites are of no exception.
+Nevertheless, some web programmers prefer Windows during development stage.
+This article illustrates to run mdcms sites on Windows.

 ## System Requirements